 Teck is the second-largest seaborne exporter of steelmaking coal in the world.
 Our hard coking coal, a type of steelmaking coal, is used primarily for making coke by integrated steel mills in Asia, Europe and the Americas.
 Approximately 75% of the coal we produce is high-quality hard coking coal, although the percentages can vary from period to period.
-We also produce lesser quality semi-hard coking coal, semi-soft coking coal and PCI coal products, which in aggregate accounted for almost 25% of our annual sales volume in 2020.
-A by-product of our steelmaking coal production is thermal coal, which accounted for approximately 2% of our total coal sales volume in 2020.
+We also produce lesser-quality semi-hard coking coal, semi-soft coking coal and PCI coal products, which in aggregate accounted for almost 25% of our annual sales volume in 2021.

-Coal is processed at our mine sites and primarily shipped westbound from our mines by rail to terminals on the coast of British Columbia and from there by vessel to overseas customers.
-In 2020, approximately 1% of our processed coal was shipped eastbound directly by rail, or by rail and by ship via Thunder Bay, to customers in North America, lower than previous years due to the impact of the pandemic.
+Steelmaking coal is processed at our mine sites and primarily shipped westbound from our mines by rail to terminals on the coast of British Columbia and from there by vessel to overseas customers.
+In 2021, close to 5% of our processed coal was shipped eastbound directly by rail, or by rail and by ship via Thunder Bay, to customers in North America.

 Globally, we compete in the steelmaking coal market primarily with producers based in Australia and the United States.
 For sales to China, we also compete with Mongolian and Chinese domestic coal producers.
-Coal pricing is generally established in U.S. dollars.
-Our competitive position in the coal market continues to be determined by the quality of our various coal products, our reputation as a reliable supplier, and our production and transportation costs compared to other producers throughout the world.
+Steelmaking coal pricing is generally established in U.S. dollars and our competitive position in the steelmaking coal market continues to be determined by the quality of our various coal products, our reputation as a reliable supplier, and our production and transportation costs compared to other producers throughout the world.